oracle/graal/sulong/docs/contributor/INTEROP.md

 when building from source, or in `$GRAALVM_HOME/jre/languages/llvm/include/polyglot.h` in the GraalVM distribution).

+To use the functions from `polyglot.h`, binaries have to link against `-lpolyglot-mock`.

 ## How the LLVM runtime responds to messages from other languages

 ### `getMembers`, `readMember`, `writeMember`